 This is an extension of the "Pen Name" User Story.
-Let's say that for some reason a journalist Billy is already known publicly, but is censored from all media locally in various places.
+Let's say that for some reason a journalist Billy is already known publicly, but is sensored from all media locally in various places.
 Billy can use HushList to publish his writing (and also source data, encrypted or not) to multiple blockchains to make it permanently mirrored across thousands of servers and very hard to censor.

-Special Thanks
+Thanks

-A special thanks to Daira Hopwood for an inspring Zcash Protocol document and for making the MEXinfrastructure open source, which was used to make this document.
-HushList is built on the shoulders of giants and to all the people that have made the Bitcoin and Zcash ecosystems what they are, thank you.
+A special thanks to Daira Hopwood for an inspring Zcash Protocol document and for making the 上上Xinfrastructure open source, which was used to make this document.